Deductive Logic in Language Models: Horizontal vs Vertical Reasoning: Horizontal Reasoning: Learning Task 1 with CoT

-Despite the small size of the training set (compared to the vast input space), the LM learns the task (accuracy is \textasciitilde100\%) in just a few hundred epochs, as shown in Figure \ref{figure:AvgTrainGraph}.
-It also generalizes perfectly on the validation set.
+A simplified model architecture with $(l=2,h=1,d_{model}=128,MLP_{presence}=False)$ was powerful enough to solve Task 1 with CoT training.
+Using a single attention head ($h:8\rightarrow1$) simplified interpretability but required doubling $d_{model}:64\rightarrow128$.
+We generated a dataset of 4,096 examples (50\% positive and 50\% negative), which was randomly split into a training set (3,072 examples, 75\%) and a validation set (1,024 examples, 25\%).
+Despite the small size of the training set (compared to the vast input space), the LM learns the task (accuracy is \textasciitilde100\%) in just a few hundred epochs.
+It also perfectly generalizes on the validation set.
+Refer to Appendix \ref{sec:AppendixC} for further training details.
 When repeating the experiment with different training sets and different random initial weights for the LM, we observed that approximately 20\% of the runs converged within 250 epochs.
 The convergence rate increased to 80\% when using the full NanoGPT architecture.
 However, for the purposes of this study, the success rate across runs is not critical — our goal is to analyze the inference behavior of a few models that have reached convergence.

-\section{Mechanistic explanation}
+\subsection{Mechanistic explanation}

 The positive prompt C>D,A>B,B>C,E>F,D>E|A>F (expected output: A>B,B>C,C>D,D>E, E>F-1) is used as a guiding example to explain the inference details of a trained LM that has reached convergence.
 In this case, a complete chain (5-ops) must be reconstructed to derive F from A. After presenting the tool and interpretability techniques used for our analysis, we show that the inference process can be decomposed into three stages: (i) Rule completion, (ii) Rule chaining, and (iii) Start and final decision.
+Finally, the insights obtained from the guiding example are confirmed using aggregated statistics computed over a larger set of validation examples (Subsection \ref{subsec:FurtherExp}).